SimonMFuchs/KONF_M20_Borovsak_Bregovic_Fuchs/src/site/markdown/DesignDecisions.md

 ###Class Sale
 Represents a sale of drink

+Here we store the data regarding a specific sale.
+The day is created when the object itself is created and is stored as a String in the format dd.MM.yyyy, so you are able to get all sales which happened at a specific day and not at the exact same time.

+We also store the cashier who made the sale, as well as price and alcoholic percentage information regarding the drink that got sold.

+This is the information the cash register uses to generate the different kind of revenues.

 | Code                    | Description                                                       |parameters |
 | ------------------------|-------------------------------------------------------------------|-----------|
 | variable date           | day of sale as string                                             |/          |